Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 Disadvantages

-- It takes longer, making you stay still for a long time.
+• It takes longer, so you have to stay still for a long time.

 Advantages and Disadvantages of Closed MRI